keshavgn/iOSProject/README.md

 Home Screen
 - Collection view with custom cells

-- FireBase
+Login
-- Login with FireBase API
+- FireBase API for login & registration
 - Custom view with Animation for Registration view

-- Contacts
+Contacts
 - FireBase APIs for Add/Delete/View contacts
 - Tableview with custom cells
 - Drag & Drop on Tableview cells to delete contact